darellanodev/typescript-patterns/README.md

 - Strategy: a navigation system
 - Observer: a game score tracker
 - Decorator: a drinks example
-- Composite: a menu with items
+- Composite: a food order

 ## Installation